 A good content strategy improves every aspect of your content marketing efforts, making your life easier and your content more effective.
 If the idea of creating a strategy seems overwhelming or like a waste of time, here are 5 huge reasons you might change your mind.

-1) A content strategy ensures your content supports your goals.
+1) A content creation strategy ensures your content supports your goals.

 Everything you create is intended to achieve your larger brand goals.
 If you can’t justify why it does, you shouldn’t be doing it.
 A good strategy gives you focus and clarity, helping you brainstorm better ideas, refine brand messaging, and create cohesive content that will really move the needle.